KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 or unchecked indexing in arrays, be the default, feels just wrong and often causes issues.

-Heck, it's not even a problem exclusive to C++ or new/intermediate devs, but even experience programmers in other languages suffer from bad defaults.
-A couple months ago, there was a tweet by a C veteran who worked for decades, for companies like RAD, Valve, Occulus and Intel:
+Heck, it's not even a problem exclusive to C++ or new/intermediate devs, but even experienced programmers in other languages suffer from bad defaults.
+A couple months ago, there was a tweet by a C veteran who worked for decades, for companies like RAD, Valve, Oculus and Intel:

 ![c_lul.png](c_lul.png)